drand/drand/README.md

 files such as the long-term key pair, the group file, and the collective public key in the directory `$HOME/.drand/`.

-### Via Docker

-Make sure that you have a working [Docker installation](https://docs.docker.com/engine/installation/).

 ### Via Golang

 Make sure that you have a working [Golang